-Definition: A documentary transfer tax is a tax collected by the county or the city every time a real property exchanges hands or is sold through the public records.
-Also known as a documentary stamp tax or a real estate transfer tax, the documentary transfer tax is generally a fee based on a percentage of the sales price.
-In California, counties charge 55 cents per 500 dollars of sales price of transfer tax.
-This fee is sometimes equated to $1.10 per thousand, but it is really 55 cents per $500, or fraction thereof.
+A documentary transfer tax is a tax collected by a county, city, or municipality every time real property within its jurisdiction exchanges hands or is sold through the public records.
+Also known as a documentary stamp tax or a real estate transfer tax, the documentary transfer tax is generally a fee based on a percentage of the property's sales price.
+The amount of the tax varies from state to state.

-The documentary transfer tax is also a way to determine the sales price of a property, since each deed has the tax "stamped" on the face of the deed.
-Absent any other information, generally this information for computing the sales price is deemed reliable, providing the consideration paid did not involve a loan assumption.
-There is no documentary transfer tax in California on the amount of an existing loan.
+The documentary transfer tax can be a way to determine what a property sold for, since each publicly recorded deed has the tax "stamped" or embedded on its face (hence, the name "documentary stamp tax" in some states).
+Generally, this information for computing the property's sales price is deemed reliable, providing that the consideration paid for the property did not involve a loan assumption.

-An exception would be a California interspousal transfer deed or certain types of a quitclaim deed in which the consideration is $1.00 or less.
-There is no documentary transfer tax collected on the filing of those particular deeds in the public records.
+An exception would be an interspousal transfer deed or certain types of a quitclaim deed in which the consideration is $1 or less.
+No documentary transfer tax is collected on the filing of those particular deeds in the public records.
 Periodically, wealthy sellers who do not wish the sales price to be public knowledge start movements to eliminate the documentary transfer tax information from the face of grant deeds.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.